calvinszeto/nba_contracts/README.md

 * How do we classify players?
 * How do we determine what players a team wants?
 Those two questions practically require their own research papers...

+## Player Classification

+The simplest thing to do is not classify the players at all.
+Simply use all the classification features in the regression.
+This is not likely to give good results, but is worth doing when trying the regression model for the first time.

+Features to consider for classification:
+Box Score Statistics
+Advanced Statistics
+Age
+Injuries?